 Final Thoughts

-There are many Korean second-step / water-based cleansers.
+There are many Korean water-based cleansers.
 How do you know which one to choose?
 Often, people go for foaming cleansers that leave their skin feeling squeaky clean and tight.
-However, this damages your skin’s natural barrier – and increases oil production and acne.
+However, this damages your skin’s natural barrier and increases oil production and acne.

 Korean water-based cleansers are designed to protect the skin’s natural barrier layer and prevent stripping of natural oils during cleansing.
 Choosing a low-pH cleanser, preferably with a pH below 5.5, is essential, especially if you have oily or acne-prone skin.
 Also, look at the ingredients list before you buy a product (I like to use CosDNA or SkinCarisma) and avoid products that contain ingredients with a comedogenic rating of 3 and above.

-So, pay attention to how your skin feels.
-If your skin feels tight and dry after cleansing, you’ve likely overdone it.
+So, pay attention to how your skin feels after cleansing.
+If it feels tight and dry, you’ve likely overdone it.

-If you suspect that you may be suffering from fungal acne, then you will also need to check the ingredients list to ensure your cleanser does not contain any ingredients likely to trigger fungal acne.
+If you suspect that you may be suffering from fungal acne, you will also need to check the ingredients list to ensure that your cleanser does not contain any ingredients likely to trigger it.

 I hope my post has given you helpful information regarding finding the perfect cleanser.

 I enjoyed creating this post, and I learned a lot myself!
-After all my research, I’m pretty happy sticking with my current water-based cleanser – the CosRx Low pH Good Morning Gel Cleanser*.
-However, if it were discontinued tomorrow, I would choose Papa Recipe Blemish Enzyme Powder Cleanser* or the Beauty of Joseon Green Plum Refreshing Cleanser*.
+After all my research, I’m pretty happy sticking with my current water-based cleanser – the B_LAB Matcha Hydrating Foam Cleanser*.
+However, if it were discontinued tomorrow, I would choose Papa Recipe Blemish Enzyme Powder Cleanser* or the Beplain Mung Bean pH-balanced Cleansing Foam*.

 Show Me Proof